julienboulay/ngx-barcode-scanner/README.md

 ## Known issues

 Access to the camera is restricted on iOS when running in a Progressive Web App.
 Live streaming will not work in this case.

+## FAQ

+### Which types of barcode are supported ?

+All barcode types supported by [quaggajs](https://serratus.github.io/quaggaJS/)

+### Does ngx-barcode-scanner support scanning QR Codes ?

+No,
+ngx-barcode-scanner is based on [quaggajs](https://serratus.github.io/quaggaJS/), and it can not support qr-code.

 ## License